Arky Vaughan: Personal life

 Vaughan married his wife, Margaret, in 1931, and they had four children.

-After leaving the Seals, Vaughan bought a ranch in Eagleville, California, where he retired to fish, hunt and tend cattle.
+After leaving the Seals, Vaughan bought a ranch in Eagleville, California, where he retired to fish, hunt, and tend cattle.
 On August 30, 1952, Vaughan was fishing in nearby Lost Lake, with his friend Bill Wimer.
 According to a witness, Wimer stood up in the boat, causing it to capsize, and both men drowned.
+In Joe Posnanski's characterization of the incident, an eyewitness saw Vaughan swim back to assist his companion.
 Their bodies were recovered the next day.
 Vaughan was 40.

 Vaughan's nephew Glenn Vaughan had a brief major league career with the Houston Colt .45s in 1963.